dictation-toolbox/Caster/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Types of changes

-!--- What types of changes does your code introduce Put an `x` in all the boxes that apply --
+!--- What types of changes does your code introduce Put an `x` in all the boxes that apply -- !--- and delete the options that do not apply. --

 - [ ] Docs change / refactoring / dependency upgrade
 - [ ] Bug fix (non-breaking change which fixes an issue or bug)